EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/how_to_build/3d_printed_mounts.md

 ## Dont see your headset?

-There may be mounts in the Discord that have not been added here.
+There are almost certainly mounts in the Discord that have not been added here.
 Check out the `#community-mounts` fourm for additional mounts [here](https://discord.gg/wqZnPxdQxf).
+We are working on updating those mounts to be here as well, but **they are currently not all on this page**